dschalk/monads-for-functional-javascript/README.md

     return mMZ9.bnd(() => O.m.bnd(... args))
   };
 ```
 The following code uses timeout2 (above).
-In the online demonstration, If you click RUN, "O.m.x is 27" appears after one second.
+In the online demonstration, If you click RUN in the online presentation, "O.m.x is 27" appears after one second.
 Two seconds later, "O.m.x is 42" is displayed along with a blurb that confirms the chain can continue after the delayed computation completes.
 ```javascript
   const timeoutClicks$ = sources.DOM.select('#timeout').events('click')